Introduction to Macroeconomics

 Firms are entities, usually businesses, that convert scarce resources into desirable outputs in the form of products and services.
 Firms are the primary agents for investment.
 The primary goal for firms is to maximize profits, according to most economic models.
 Although a firm may have other objectives, earning a profit is the main reason for forming a business.
 In economics, a firm may also be an individual who produces a product or provides a service.

 Government policymakers create the law under which an economy operates.
 The law can have a very large effect on the economy, which is why the government is considered a major macroeconomic agent.
-Macroeconomic models tend to assume that government policymakers are socially benevolent, that they will seek to pass those policies that would best benefit society.
-Often, policies are rent-seeking, designed to benefit politicians and their major donors.
-Relatedly, policies can also be strategic, passed to help the politicians win re-election.
+Macroeconomic models assume that government policymakers are socially benevolent, that they will seek to pass policies most beneficial to society.
+But often, policies are rent-seeking, designed to benefit politicians and their major donors.
+Relatedly, policies can also be strategic, passed to help politicians win re-election.